 WSG discourages PIs from submitting more than two preliminary proposals.
-If a PI submits multiple preliminary proposals that are encouraged for development as a full proposal, he or she will be limited to submitting a single project in the full proposal stage.
+If a PI submits multiple preliminary proposals that are encouraged for development as a full proposal, they will be limited to submitting a single proposal in the full proposal stage.

 PIs who have received WSG funds previously and have not completed reporting requirements are ineligible for future funding until all delinquent reports have been submitted and approved.
-New this year, a summary of all prior WSG projects will be required as part of the full proposal.
+A summary of all prior WSG projects will be required as part of the full proposal.